lizmat/rak/README.md

   * :find - map sequence of step 1 to item producer

+  * :produce-one - produce one item per given source

-  * :producer - producer of items by a given source
+  * :produce-many - produce zero or more items by given source

   * :with-line-ending - produce lines with line endings